luizbezerra-pinheiro/Project_ML2/README.md

 measure.
 But, if we have 75 positives whose 5 are not trusted, then the revenue will be 70 - 5 = 65, which is better than the first case.

-In order to normalize this value, we will divide it by the ideal revenue :
+In order to normalize this value, we will divide it by the maximum revenue :

 (TP-FP) / (TP+FN)

-***Second method (ROC curve and AUC)***

-We are looking for a high recall and a low false positive.
-The ROC curve shows the nuances between the recall and the false positive rate.
-We can use the AUC (area under the curve ROC) as a performance measure.
-AUC is a good metric for imbalanced classification problems.

-### What is the minimum performance?
+### What is the minimum performance we want ?

-*First method:* The minimum performance can be bellow zero, which means that we can lose money, but it depends on the total of positives and the number of individuals of the dataset.
-The minimum is reached if the model predicts all negatives as positives:

-(P-TOTAL) / P
+The baseline performance is zero, which means that we cannot lose money.

-And the maximum value we can obtain is 1, which means that we obtained the maximum profit possible, considering that we apply a fixed interest rate.
-It is reached when the model has no FN and no FP, it means that the model has correctly classified all individuals.
+And the maximum value we can obtain is 1, which means that we obtained the maximum profit possible.

-*Second method :* Predicting randomly always produces an AUC of 0.5, no matter how imbalanced the classes in a dataset are.

 ## Our Resolution